 To be eligible to serve as an election judge, you must be:

 Candidates running for office and elected political party committeemen are prohibited from serving as election judges.

 Judges work long hours, arriving at the polling place at 5:00 am and working until the equipment is packed up after the polls close at 7 pm.

-Trained Election Judges receive $155 for the day.
+Trained Election Judges receive up to $155 for the day.

 Election judges are required to work the entire day.
 In addition, we would like you to commit to working all elections in a two year cycle (General Election, Consolidated Primary, Consolidated Election, General Primary)